subatomicdev/binancebeast/README.md

     return 0;
 }
 ```

+## Aims
+- Performance: handle many Rest requests and websocket sessions
+- Configurable: provide configuration on how io_context are used, particularly if issuing many Rest calls
+- Usability: easy to build and use
+- Documentation: provide tests/examples on how to use and best practises

+## Quick Guide

+*NOTE: If you want frequent symbol information you should use the Websockets rather than Rest*

+*NOTE: All API functions are asychronous.*

+### Rest Calls
+TODO

 ## Build
 You must have Git installed and a development environment installed (i.e. gcc, cmake).
 It has been developed with GCC 10.3.0.